NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 Initial DEM creation
 ^^^^^^^^^^^^^^^^^^^^

-The first step is to run stereo to create an initial guess DEM.
+The first step is to run bundle adjustment (:numref:`bundle_adjust`) and stereo (:numref:`parallel_stereo`) to create an initial guess DEM.
 We picked for this the first two of these images.
-These form a stereo pair (:numref:`stereo_pairs`), that is, they have a reasonable baseline and sufficiently close times of acquisition (hence very similar illuminations).
+These form a stereo pair (:numref:`stereo_pairs`), that is, they have a reasonable baseline and sufficiently close times of acquisition hence very similar illuminations).
 These conditions are necessary to obtain a good stereo result.

+Below we assume CSM cameras are used (:numref:`sfs_isis_vs_csm`).
+Otherwise the ``.json`` files should be omitted.

 ::

+    bundle_adjust A.cub B.cub A.json B.json   \
+      --num-iterations 100 -o ba/run

-    parallel_stereo --job-size-w 1024 --job-size-h 1024 \
+    parallel_stereo                           \
       --left-image-crop-win 0 7998 2728 2696  \
       --right-image-crop-win 0 9377 2733 2505 \
+      --stereo-algorithm asp_mgm              \
-      --subpixel-mode 3                                 \
+      --subpixel-mode 9                       \
-      --threads 16 --corr-seed-mode 1                   \
+      --bundle-adjust-prefix ba/run           \
-      A.cub B.cub                                       \
+      A.cub B.cub A.json B.json               \
       run_full1/run

-See :numref:`running-stereo` for a discussion about various speed-vs-quality choices.
-In particular, using ``--stereo-algorithm asp_mgm --subpixel-mode 9`` may be faster and still rather accurate.
+See :numref:`running-stereo` for a discussion about various speed-vs-quality choices in stereo.
 See :numref:`mapproj-example` about handling artifacts in steep terrain.
-Consider using CSM cameras instead of ISIS cameras (:numref:`sfs_isis_vs_csm`).

 The crop windows above were chosen with ``stereo_gui`` (:numref:`stereo_gui`).

-Ideally the cameras should be bundle-adjusted (:numref:`bundle_adjust`), then above one should pass ``--bundle-adjust-prefix``.

-Next we create a DEM at 1 meter/pixel, which is about the resolution of the input images.
+Next we create a DEM.
 We use the stereographic projection since this dataset is very close to the South Pole.
+Normally a projection centered close to area of interest is suggested.

+It is very important that the resolution of the DEM be comparable to the ground sample distance (GSD) of the images.
+This will ensure optimal sampling.

 ::

     point2dem -r moon --stereographic --proj-lon 0  \
       --proj-lat -90 run_full1/run-PC.tif

 SfS can only be run on a DEM with valid data at each grid point.
 The DEM obtained above should be opened in ``stereo_gui``, and the bounds